GluuFederation/docs-ce-prod/3.1.2/source/api-guide/uma-api.md

 ###### Response

-- resource_id - REQUIRED.
-A string that uniquely identifies the protected resource, access to which has been granted to this client on behalf of this requesting party.
-The identifier MUST correspond to a resource that was previously registered as protected.
-- resource_scopes - REQUIRED.
-An array referencing zero or more strings representing scopes to which access was granted for this resource.
-Each string MUST correspond to a scope that was registered by this resource server for the referenced resource.
+- active - REQUIRED.
+Boolean indicator of whether or not the presented token is currently active.
 - exp - OPTIONAL.
 Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating when this permission will expire.
 If the token-level exp value pre-dates a permission-level exp value, the token-level value takes precedence.
 - iat - OPTIONAL.
 Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating when this permission was originally issued.
 If the token-level iat value post-dates a permission-level iat value, the token-level value takes precedence.
+- client_id - OPTIONAL.
+Client id used to obtain RPT.
+- sub - OPTIONAL.
+Subject of the token.
+Usually a machine-readable identifier of the resource owner who authorized this token.
+- aud - OPTIONAL.
+Service-specific string identifier or list of string identifiers representing the intended audience for this token
+- permissions - REQUIRED.
+List of permissions granted to RPT.
+- pct_claims - OPTIONAL.
+PCT token claims.
+- iss - OPTIONAL.
+String representing the issuer of this token, as defined in JWT [RFC7519].
+- jti - OPTIONAL.
+String identifier for the token, as defined in JWT [RFC7519].
 - nbf - OPTIONAL.
 Integer timestamp, measured in the number of seconds since January 1 1970 UTC, indicating the time before which this permission is not valid.
 If the token-level nbf value post-dates a permission-level nbf value, the token-level value takes precedence.
+- resource_id - REQUIRED.
+A string that uniquely identifies the protected resource, access to which has been granted to this client on behalf of this requesting party.
+The identifier MUST correspond to a resource that was previously registered as protected.
+- resource_scopes - REQUIRED.
+An array referencing zero or more strings representing scopes to which access was granted for this resource.
+Each string MUST correspond to a scope that was registered by this resource server for the referenced resource.

 Sample response
 ```